shu251/huber-lab/README.md

 ### Contents of repo:

 * Download this repo with list of useful commands (```cmds-hpc.txt```)
-* Organize with conda environments on HPC
+* Organize with conda environments on HPC & best practices
 * see ```slurm-examples``` for base text for slurm commands
 * Download sequences from provided BioProject (Mid-Cayman rise example)
 * How to run mothur with slurm on poseidon